discrete-notes/discrete-notes.github.io/_posts/2020-05-11-notes-rainy-may-2020.md

 ## Eggs and reconfigurations
-The Aperiodical has an [article](https://aperiodical.com/2020/04/the-big-lock-down-math-off-match-5/) about a maths games, with a box of eggs.
+The Aperiodical has an [article](https://aperiodical.com/2020/04/the-big-lock-down-math-off-match-5/) about a maths game, with a box of eggs.
 The game is the following.
 You start with a box of eggs in this configuration:

 ![](assets/boite-oeufs-1.png){: .center-image width="50%"}